-The Library is a registered charity and a Welsh Government Sponsored Body, and as such Trustees have individual and collective responsibility to the Minister for Culture, Tourism and Sport.
+The Library is a registered charity and a Welsh Government Sponsored Body, and as such Trustees have individual and collective responsibility to the Deputy Minister for Culture, Sport and Tourism.

-The board consists of up to 15 members, including the President, currently Rhodri Glyn Thomas.
-Eight are appointed by the Welsh Government and seven by the Library.
+The board consists of up to 15 members, including the Interim President, Meri Huws.
+Eight trustees are appointed by the Welsh Government and seven by the Library.
 The Trustees include three Officers of the Board - the President, Vice President and the Treasurer.
 The President and Vice President are appointed by the Welsh Government and the Treasurer is appointed by the Library itself.

 Although the Board is ultimately responsible for everything the Library does, it is the Chief Executive and Librarian who is responsible to the Trustees for the day-to-day operational management of the institution.